MicrosoftDocs/quantum-docs-pr/articles/libraries/applications.md

 The mapping we wish to achieve is the following:
 $$ |x\rangle |0\rangle \rightarrow |x\rangle |a^x \text{ mod } N\rangle . $$
 We can compute this mapping using $2n$ conditional modular multiplications.
-In turn, each modular multiplication can be computed using $n$ modular additions, as described in the ARITHMETIC SECTION REF.
+In turn, each modular multiplication can be computed using $n$ modular additions, as described in the [quantum arithmetic documentation](./algorithms.md).

 The quantum circuit below outlines the sequence of quantum gate operations:
 ![](../media/ItQPE.png)